sudo-su-FDEL/Crumble/README.md

 As of now, code has some bugs I am will fix them as time goes by, anyone is more than welcome to fix the bugs if they would like to contribute

+**ONLY DOWNLOAD THE EXE FILE IF YOU HAVE TRUST